 1984: First ever 3D printing technology patented by Charles Hull – Stereolithography Apparatus (SLA)

-1992: First Stereolithography Apparatus (SLA) 3D printer built in 1992.
+1987: First commercially available Stereolithography Apparatus (SLA) 3D printer built in 1987.
 This machine used laser beams to solidify the photopolymer resins to form the final product

 1999: 3D Printed organs are the craze among scientists.
 Scientists research on the medical applications of this technology